 Moderator: Adele Weder

-Panelists: Shawn Micallef, Larry Richards & Brigitte Shim
+Panelists: Shawn Micallef, Larry Richards, and Brigitte Shim

 Speaker: Shawn Micallef

 Mod Mad Party: A Bash Inspired by the Era of Mad Men

 Wednesday April 23, 6:30 – 8 pm